 Members between eight and 13 years of age only have access with a qualified Personal Trainer.
 Junior memberships are available for those aged 14 and 15 years old, but access is limited to staffed hours.
 Youth memberships for 16 and 17 years of age are allowed 24/7 access.

 Most Plus Fitness clubs have 24/7 access except for Annangrove, Northmead, Manly and Sydney CBD (Kent St).
 Other Plus Fitness gyms are accessible immediately across Australia and New Zealand with a membership.

 Plus Fitness offers no lock in contracts.
-When going away or unwell, you are able to put the membership on hold for up to 3 months without any fees.
-If you’re unsure if you can commit to Plus Fitness, it offers a 7 day pass to try out the club before making a longer commitment.
+When going away or unwell, you are able to put the membership on hold for a minimum of two weeks, up to three months without any fees.
+If you’re unsure if you can commit to Plus Fitness, it offers a three day free trial to try out the club before making a longer commitment.

-When you sign up, there is a 7 day cooling off period in case you decide to change your mind about a membership.
+When you sign up, there is a seven day cooling off period in case you change your mind about a membership.
 For cancellations after the cooling off period, Plus Fitness requires a 14 day notice period.
 You will need to contact your local Plus Fitness gym directly to discuss the details.

 What group classes does Plus Fitness offer?

 Plus Fitness has a variety of classes including the Functional 30 classes, Virtual classes and Master classes.
 The following group fitness workouts are some of what Plus Fitness offers but vary from club to club:

 Should I choose Plus Fitness?